-This drill is detailed in a Surefire Field notes video for those who want to go take a look at it.
+This tactical drill is detailed in a SureFire Field Notes video for those who want to go take a look at it.

 On its face, the drill is pretty simple: Three rounds loaded into the rifle, a rifle reload magazine with three rounds, a pistol loaded with three rounds and a pistol reload magazine loaded with three rounds.
 Using a shot timer, on the beep fire three from the rifle, speed reload the rifle, then fire three more.
 Transition to the pistol and fire three rounds, speed reload the pistol and fire three more, 12 rounds total.

 The objective of the drill is to work your lights, turn them on when shooting and make sure they’re off when loading.
 Easy enough, but here is the history of the drill: Dudes on my SWAT team work hard on being good with the guns.
 Their reloads are really fast and, based on training repetitions, they’re also very consistent.
 Good enough, in fact, that they were not extinguishing lights when conducting reloads.
 The problem with this is that they are illuminated with an empty gun.